 In contrast to the hardcore relativists who would give up temporal passage in favour of an operational definition of simultaneity, Einstein was the first relativist to renege on truly relative simultaneity when he assumed an absolute time in constructing his cosmological model \cite{Einstein1917}; and despite immediately being chastised by de~Sitter over this \cite{deSitter1917a}, he never did balk in making the same assumption whenever he considered the cosmological problem \cite{Einstein1931b,Einstein1932,Einstein1945}---as did just about every other cosmologist who followed, with very few notable exceptions (e.g., de Sitter \cite{deSitter1917a,deSitter1917} was one, as there was no absolute time implicit in his model).

-But whenever the assumption of absolute time has been made in cosmology, it's been made together with special relativity's baggage, as the slices of true simultaneity have been assumed to be synchronous in the fundamental rest frame.
-Now we see that, not only is the operational definition \textit{wrong} in the case of special relativity (since it comes to require that time does not pass, which is realistically unacceptable), but here we've considered a general relativistic example in which equating `simultaneity' and `synchronicity' makes even less sense in terms of a reasonable physical interpretation of the mathematical description, since the interpretation is \textit{causally incoherent}.
-The main argument of this essay was therefore, that while assumption i.\ of FLRW cosmology is justified from the point of view that relative temporal passage should be coherent, assumption ii.\ is not, and this unjustified special relativistic baggage should be shed by cosmologists (and really by all relativists, as it leads to further wrong interpretations of the physics).
+But whenever the assumption of absolute time has been made in cosmology, it has been made together with special relativity's baggage, as the slices of true simultaneity have been assumed to be synchronous in the fundamental rest frame.
+Now we see that, not only is the operational definition \textit{wrong} in the case of special relativity (since it comes to require that time does not pass, which is realistically unacceptable), but here we've considered a general relativistic example in which equating `simultaneity' and `synchronicity' makes even less sense in terms of a reasonable physical interpretation of the mathematical description, since the interpretation is \textit{causally incoherent}---i.e. Lema\^{i}tre's interpretation, that the line-element Eq.~(\ref{SdS_proper}) should describe an `expanding set of particles which are ejected from the point singularity at the origin' represents \textit{abominable physical insight}.
+The main argument of this essay was therefore, that while assumption i.\ of FLRW cosmology is justified from the point of view that relative temporal passage should be coherent, assumption ii.\ is not, and this unjustified special relativistic baggage should be shed by cosmologists---and really by all relativists, as it leads to further wrong interpretations of the physics.

 Assumption iii.\ hardly requires discussion.
-It's a mathematical statement of the cosmological principle---that no observer holds a special place, but the Universe should look the same from every location---and is therefore as fundamental an assumption as the principle of relativity.
+It is a mathematical statement of the cosmological principle---that no observer holds a special place, but the Universe should look the same from every location---and is therefore as fundamental an assumption as the principle of relativity.
 Furthermore, our SdS universe \textit{is} homogeneous, so there is no problem.

 The final assumption, however, is a concern.
-The isotopy of our Universe is an empirical fact---it looks the same to us in every direction, and must have done since its beginning.
-In contrast, the spatial slices of the cosmological SdS solution are \textit{not} isotropic: they're a 2-sphere with extrinsic radius of curvature $r$, multiplied by another dimension that scales differently with $r$.
-Furthermore, by Eq.~(\ref{dtdr}) we know that all these fundamental world lines move uniformly through this third spatial dimension $t$ as $r$ increases.
+The isotopy of our Universe is an empirical fact---it looks the same to us in every direction, and the evidence is that it must have done since its beginning.
+In contrast, the spatial slices of the cosmological SdS solution are \textit{not} isotropic: they are a 2-sphere with extrinsic radius of curvature $r$, multiplied by another dimension that scales differently with $r$.
+Furthermore, by Eq.~(\ref{dtdr}) we know that all these fundamental world lines move uniformly through this third spatial dimension, $t$, as $r$ increases.